Providing Waste Combustion & Energy For Remote Locations:

 Utilizing our WTE Combustor in remote communities to dispose of solid combustible waste streams, such as wood/plastics, is cost effective and environmentally safe.
 Our unit would also provide needed energy for these remote communities, such as in Alaska, where diesel costs are very high, even with the low cost of oil.

 Our Combustor requires no additional supplemental fuel for its operation and at the high temperature at which the unit combusts and with installed pollution abatement equipment the unit exhaust is clean hot combustion air.

 Strategically positioning a unit at a location which can serve multiple communities could also be an option, especially as a cost effective way for waste disposal.
 With its mobility, our units can also go where the waste streams reside, too, if enough quantity exists for a cost-effective move.

 Also unique to Alaska is the issue of building a foundation in permafrost.
 Typically a unit such as the combustor would require digging a foundation to insure proper leveling.
 In Alaska, because the permafrost can move, this can lead to damage to both the permafrost and a larger stationary incinerator.
-Since our Smart Mobile Combustor sits on its own base frame, on a truck, a foundation is not required.
+Since our Combustor sits on its own base frame, on a truck, a foundation is not required.